GEOS-ESM/GEOS-ME/modelE_unofficial_developers_guide.md

 # ModelE new Developers Guide for building in the GEOS CMake System
 This is a document for people that wish to build and run modelE but  don't care about the science.
-This fills in all the holes in the ModelE documentation.
+This fills in all the holes/confusion in the ModelE documentation.
 # Obtaining ModelE
 If you are on Discover modelE can simply be cloned (assuming you have permission) via this command
 ```